What is Tuberculosis?

-There has been a marked increase in the incidence of TB in both developed and developing countries in the last decade, resulting in a serious public health problem - one that may impact on overseas travellers.
-Travellers who anticipate possible prolonged close exposure to local people (such as expatriates working in a hospital, classroom or some other confined space; or budget travellers using buses, trains or local aircraft extensively) especially in high-risk countries, should assess the risk of TB.
+Even travellers going to countries with a high incidence of TB (40+ cases per 100,000 population) have a low risk of being infected with TB, however those who anticipate possible prolonged close exposure to local people (such as expatriates working in a hospital, classroom or some other confined space; or budget travellers using buses, trains or local aircraft extensively) especially in high-risk countries, should assess the risk of TB.

 Because people with human immunodeficiency virus (HIV) infection are more likely to have an impaired response to the tuberculin skin test, travellers with HIV infection should be advised to inform their travel health physician about their HIV status.
 Except for travellers with impaired immunity, travellers who already have a positive tuberculin reaction are unlikely to be reinfected.

 TB is usually curable with antibiotics, often comprising a treatment therapy of many months.
 The drugs should be taken exactly as prescribed: stopping too soon or taking drugs incorrectly may result in surviving bacteria becoming resistant to those drugs.

 Drug-resistant TB has emerged and is widespread.
 Two forms - multidrug (MDR) and extensively drug-resistant (XDR) do not respond to many of the available drugs, reducing the options for a successful treatment regime.

 Early detection is vital so returning travellers who suspect TB exposure should receive appropriate medical evaluation.

 - Injectable live attenuated vaccine – Bacille Calmette–Guérin (BCG)